brokenpackets/EOS-DynamicDNS/README.md

 # EOS-DynamicDNS
-Add dynamic dns option to EOS GRE Tunnels.
+Add dynamic dns option to EOS for tunnel interfaces.
 Will automatically update 'tunnel destination' field based on DNS resolution.